 Key past partners have included Campus Auxiliary Services, Sodexo, the Bookstore, and the Costume Shop of the Department of Theater Arts.

-Now entering its fourth year, the Carbon Neutrality Team has had many successes at SUNY New Paltz including:
+Now entering its fifth year, the Climate Action Team (formerly called the Carbon Neutrality Team) has had many successes at SUNY New Paltz including:

-- Updating the campus greenhouse gas emissions inventory through 2021
+- Updating the annual campus greenhouse gas emissions inventory

 - Researching best practices and pathways to Carbon Neutrality, including offsets

 - Proposing to the SUNY New Paltz President and campus executive leadership through a formal presentation in early winter of 2020 that the campus become Carbon Neutral by 2030, which led to this Earth Day 2021 announcement